 A certification authority is a system that issues digital certificates.
-These digital certificates are based on cryptography, and follow the X.509 standards defined for information security.
+These digital certificates are based on cryptography and follow the X.509 standards defined for information security.

-- Federal Government Agencies
+- Federal Government Executive Branch Agencies

 Public trust for websites

-A new effort is in the planning stages to establish another Federal Government Root and Issuing CAs dedicated to Public Trust Transport Layer Security (TLS) device certificates.
+A new effort is in the planning stages to establish another Federal Government root and issuing CAs dedicated to Public Trust Transport Layer Security (TLS) device certificates.
 Follow or contribute to the development of the Federal Government's new certificate policy for this Public Trust effort at https://github.com/uspki/policies

 Federal Common Policy Certification Authority

-FCPCA serves as the Federal PKI trust anchor for the Federal Government to support government enterprise devices and person trust, including Personal Identity Verification (PIV) credentials.
-The design of FCPCA enables any certificate issued by any Federal PKI CA to validate its certificate path to a single root CA.
+The Federal Common Policy CA may be referred to as the FCPCA, or as COMMON in documents.
+As the FPKI root and trust anchor for the Federal Government, the FCPCA supports government person trust and a small number of agency intranet enterprise devices, including Personal Identity Verification (PIV) credentials.
+The FCPCA’s design enables any certificate issued by any FPKI CA to validate its certificate path to a single root CA.

-Many commercial vendors include the FCPCA root certificate in their commercial-off-the-shelf (COTS) products’ Trust Stores.
-This enables Federal Government systems to trust person and enterprise device certificates issued by Federal PKI CAs.
-It is also possible to add the Federal Common Policy CA root certificate into trust stores for government managed devices and servers, if it is not available by default.
+A few commercial vendors include the FCPCA root certificate in the commercial-off-the-shelf (COTS) products’ Trust Stores.
+This enables Federal Government systems to trust person and enterprise device certificates issued by FPKI CAs.
+It is possible to add the FCPCA root certificate to trust stores for government-managed devices and servers, if it’s not available by default.

-The Federal Common Policy CA certificate is included in the trust stores for some platforms such as Microsoft and Adobe.
-Other platforms including Mozilla and Firefox do not include the Federal Common Policy CA by default.
+The FCPCA root certificate is included in the trust stores for some platforms such as Microsoft and Adobe.
+Other platforms, such as Mozilla and Apple, do not include the FCPCA by default.

 Federal Bridge Certification Authority

-The Federal Bridge Certification Authority (FBCA) is a PKI Bridge or link between the Federal Common Policy CA and other CAs that comprise the Federal PKI network and which may operate under comparable but different certificate policies.
+The FBCA is a PKI Bridge or link between the FCPCA and other CAs that comprise the FPKI network and that may operate under comparable but different certificate policies.